nwafdes/AD-Powershell/README.md

    Install-ADDSForest -DomainName "sudo.local" -SafeModeAdministratorPassword (ConvertTo-SecureString "P@$$w0rd" -AsPlainText -Force) -InstallDns -Force
 4. **Download Employees file**: Make sure you downloaded `Employees.txt`
 4. **Run The Script**: Now you can run the script `script.ps1`

+## Workstations Configuration

+Make sure there is a connectivity between Your computers and the DC

+1. Run Computer1-configuration on Computer 1
+2. Run Computer2-configuration on computer 2